dashpay/docs/introduction/information.rst

   An application-specific integrated circuit (ASIC), is an integrated circuit (IC) customized for a particular use, rather than intended for general-purpose use.
-For example, a chip designed to run in a digital voice recorder or for high-efficiency Dash mining is an ASIC.
+For example, a chip designed to run in a digital voice recorder or for :ref:`high-efficiency Dash mining <asic-mining>` is an ASIC.

 ATM / BTM
   A Dash ATM is a physical machine that allows a customer to buy Dash with cash.
 There are many manufacturers, some of which enable users to sell Dash for cash.
 They are also sometimes called 'BTMs' or 'Dash AVMS.'
-Dash is supported on several `ATMs <how_to_buy>`_.
+Dash is supported on several :ref:`ATMs <how-to-buy>`.

 Backlog
   Backlog generally refers to an accumulation over time of work waiting